Egypt: Festivals

 Egypt observes several religious Muslim and Christian festivals as public holidays.
 These include Coptic Christmas, Eid al-Fitr, Eid al-Adha, Islamic New Year, the Day of Arafah, and Moulid al-Nabawi.

 Sham Ennessim (شم النسيم) is an annual festival in Egypt marking the beginning of spring, celebrated by Egyptians of all religions and recognised as an official public holiday.
 It is observed on Easter Monday, the day after Easter, typically between the Egyptian months of Paremoude (April) and Pashons (May).
 The festival is traditionally celebrated outdoors, with picnics in public gardens, along the Nile, or at the zoo.
 Typical foods include fesikh, lettuce, green onions, and lupin beans.
-Boiled eggs are often coloured and eaten or exchanged as gifts. it is generally held that Sham Ennessim is a continuation of early forms of springtime festivities dating back over 4,500 years.
+Boiled eggs are often coloured and eaten or exchanged as gifts.
+It is generally held that Sham Ennessim is a continuation of early forms of springtime festivities dating back over 4,500 years.

 Moulids, or saint's festivals, are a long-standing tradition throughout Egypt, celebrating both Islamic and Christian saints.
 The majority are Islamic and typically feature dhikr, the ritual chanting and recitation of prayers, as well as performances by Sufi groups, including music and spiritual gatherings.
 Christian moulids follow comparable festive patterns.
-These events blend religious devotion with communal celebration, often centering on a shrine or mosque where pilgrims seek blessings through prayer, recitation of religious texts, circumambulation, and other acts of veneration.
+These events blend religious devotion with communal celebration, often centring on a shrine or mosque where pilgrims seek blessings through prayer, recitation of religious texts, circumambulation, and other acts of veneration.
 They are also social and cultural occasions, with food, games, rides, and temporary stalls set up in the surrounding streets.
 Major festivals, such as the Moulid Abu El Haggag (مولد أبو الحجاج) in Luxor, attract thousands of participants.
 It features boats and shrines paraded through the city in his honour, a tradition with origins dating back to ancient Egypt.
 The procession closely resembles the rituals of the Opet Festival.